Professor Suganthi John BA, MA, RSA Cert TESL, PhD

 UK

-I am a Professor of English Language in the Department of English Language and Linguistics at the University of Birmingham.
-I teach a range of modules at undergraduate and postgraduate levels and supervise PhD students in English Language and Linguistics.
+I am a Professor of English Language in the Department of Linguistics and Communication at the University of Birmingham.
+I teach a range of modules at undergraduate and postgraduate levels and supervise PhD students in Linguistics and Communication.
 My research focusses on self-representation and identity in academic texts.
 I am also interested in writing development across boundaries (undergraduate to postgraduate; postgraduate to workplace) and in writing for research publication purposes.

 Qualifications